phluid61/internet-drafts/http2-encoded-data/draft.md

 intermediaries MUST NOT apply compression to DATA frames, or alter the compression of `ENCODED_DATA` frames, other than decompressing, unless additional information is available that allows the intermediary to identify the source of data.
-In particular, frames that are not compressed cannot be compressed, and frames that are separately compressed cannot be merged into a single compressed frame.
+In particular, frames that are not compressed cannot be compressed.

 # IANA Considerations